Oil Trading UK Guide 2022

 Oil Trading Strategies

-In order to mitigate the risks of losing money, it is imperative that you have at least one oil trading strategy to draw from.
+In order to mitigate the risks of losing money, it is wise to have at least one oil trading strategy to draw from.
 There are heaps of such strategies to choose from – both from a technical and fundamental perspective.

 You can make use of all of the advanced technical indicators and pricing algorithms that you like – nothing is more important than OPEC in the world of UK oil trading.
 That is to say, when OPEC speaks, you should listen.

 For example, let’s suppose that OPEC announces that it is planning to increase production levels by 20% over the coming 6 months.
 Within seconds of the announcement, it is all but certain that the price of oil will begin to increase.
 This goes back to the demand and supply conundrum that we discussed earlier.

-To give yourself the best chance possible of capitalising on OPEC announcements, we would suggest tuning in to the bi-annual meeting that is televised live.
+To give yourself a chance of capitalising on OPEC announcements, you may wish to tune in to the bi-annual meeting that is televised live.
 You can watch this directly on the OPEC website.

-While OPEC plays a major role in the demand and supply of oil, you should broaden your horizons by keeping up to date with other key developments.
+While OPEC plays a major role in the demand and supply of oil, you can also keep up to date with other key developments.

 - For example, increased tensions in the Middle East have historically had a negative impact on the price of oil.
 Similarly, global travel restrictions as per the coronavirus pandemic saw demand for oil reach record lows.

 - In turn, this saw the price of oil go down at a rapid pace.

 The key point here is that you can trade oil on the back of important news and geopolitical developments.
-In order to achieve this goal, we would suggest signing up with a news website like Yahoo Finance.
+In order to achieve this goal, you can sign up with a news website like Yahoo Finance.
 Once you add oil to your watchlist, you can elect to receive real-time notifications as and when a relevant news story breaks.

 Some oil traders in the UK look to focus exclusively on the technicals.
 This means that they study in-depth charts with the view of finding pricing trends.